viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

 ### Data available in the templates

-Shromp provides a way for you to send metadata from your markdown content to your template by using the metadata block, as describe on the [/docs folder documentation](./1-docs.md#metadata).
+Shromp provides a way for you to send metadata from your markdown content to your template by using the metadata block, as describe on the [docs folder documentation](./1-docs.md#metadata).

 Some of this data is used to configure the template, but you can also pass custom data.
 To define metadata in your page, create a comment block as the first thing in your markdown file.
 This block should contain one property per line.
 Here is an example: